 Revise new definition of “Closed Claim” as follows:

-payment of compensatione
+Closed Claim.
+A work-injury claim in which future provision of benefits cannot be reasonably expected to be due.

 Clarify definition of “Group Self-Insurer” by revising the final sentence as follows:

-A group self-insurer issued a Certificate of Consent to Self-Insure pursuant to Labor Code Section 3700(b) and tThese regulations are not intended to deem such a group self-insurer to be an insurance company subject to regulations governing insurers contained in Title 10, California Code of Regulations, except as otherwise provided by statute and by Title 8, California Code of Regulations.
+These regulations are not intended to deem a group self-insurer issued a Certificate of Consent to Self-Insure pursuant to Labor Code Section 3700, subdivision (b) to be an insurance company subject to regulations governing insurers contained in Title 10, California Code of Regulations, except as otherwise provided by statute and by Title 8, California Code of Regulations.

 Insert “(3)” following “three” in the definition of “Industry.”